 At the end of the Obon festival, families help their ancestors’ spirits return back to the grave by guiding them with their chochin lanterns.
 The ritual is called okuri-bon.
 Again, the ritual varies slightly between different regions of Japan.

 In recent years, floating lanterns (toro nagashi) have gained in popularity.
 The beautiful lanterns float down a river that runs to the sea to symbolically send their ancestors’ spirits into the sky, although customs vary from region to region.

 Dancers perform on a yagura stage and participants wear light cotton kimonos.
 Anyone can join in the dances which are held in parks, temples, and other public places around Japan.

 Obon festivals in Japan

 There are a number of special Obon festivals which tourists can visit using their JR Pass.
 The Daimonji Festival in Kyoto is probably the most famous.
-A series of spectacular, 200m-long, character-shaped bonfires are built on mountainsides which are visible throughout the city.
+A series of spectacular, 200m-long, character-shaped bonfires are built on mountainsides that are visible throughout the city.
 Each one is then individually set on fire.

 For those who love to dance, the Gujo Odori Festival In Gujo, (Gifu prefecture) is a week-long party where dancers perform each night from 8 pm until 5 in the morning.
 Over 1.3 million tourists go there each year.

-At the other end of the spectrum, if you’re looking for a small festival which has preserved ancient traditions, there is the Hokkai Bon Odori.
+At the other end of the spectrum, if you’re looking for a small festival that has preserved ancient traditions, there is the Hokkai Bon Odori.
 It is also the birthplace of one of the most famous Japanese traditional songs.

 The origins of Obon